In the dental FAQ below, you’ll find answers to the most common questions we get asked about children’s dental care.

 How often should a child go to the dentist?

-This is perhaps the most common dentist FAQ we get asked.
-According to the Canadian Dental Association, to ensure optimal oral health, dental checkups are recommended every 6 months for all ages.
+To ensure optimal oral health, dental checkups are recommended every 6 months for all ages according to the Canadian Dental Association.
 This is especially important for young children transitioning from their baby teeth to their permanent teeth.
 Depending on family history and oral health, more frequent appointments are sometimes necessary.

 What is the age range for patients of Pediatric Dentistry?